>

 • Winter (December to February): Dry season; perfect for all activities with comfortable temperatures.

-Click here for detailed weather report for Central America
+Click here for a detailed weather report for Central America

 Remember to check the weather forecast a few days before the trip and before heading to the airport.